geltz/sws/README.md

 ## Resume

 All operations are built upon the attention maps.
 With input qkv and sigma, calculate the sigma weight and attention entropy.
 Using high entropy as a guide of when to shuffle and calculate kl divergence, output tuned qkv.
 When entropy is low, output original qkv.
-Since it's linear algebra, there's virtually no overhead.
+Since it's linear algebra, it's **fast**.

 ## Math